-The BIW2A-AT also supports TV-Out onboard.
+The enhanced model of the BIW1M also supports TV-Out onboard.
 TV-Out allows the use of a television set as the display device instead of a conventional computer monitor.
 The TV-Out feature includes an external port bracket with RCA and S-Video ports for connecting a television set.